Reporter's Notebook: He was my fruit vendor for years. I saw immigration agents take him

 "Ha habido mucha migra," he replied.
 There've been a lot of immigration agents around.

 And that's when I heard a scuffle.
-Two large, dark SUVs had rolled up, and I saw masked agents in Border Patrol vests chasing Jesus out from under his rainbow umbrella and across the gas station.
+Two large, dark SUVs had rolled up, and I saw masked agents in Border Patrol vests chasing Jesús out from under his rainbow umbrella and across the gas station.
 He ran between the pumps.
-That's where they grabbed and handcuffed him, still wearing his black apron.
+That's where they grabbed and handcuffed him, while he was still wearing his black apron.

-I got out of the car and started to film.
-I realized that after all these years as his customer, I knew Jesús' hometown in Mexico, his birthday, that he had no family in Los Angeles, but not his last name.
+I got out of my car and started to film.
+I realized that after all these years as his customer, I knew Jesús' hometown in Mexico, his birthday, that he had no family in Los Angeles — but not his last name.
 As the agents hurried him into an SUV, I shouted out to ask him.

 "Jesús, your last name!"